hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

 ## Overall Workflow

-    1. If freeAllocThreshold_ > 0:
+    1. If poolRebalancerFreeAllocThreshold > 0:
         a.
-Pick a victim using pickVictimByFreeAlloc (one with the most free memory).
+Pick an AC with most free memory (needs to be above the threshold) as the victim.
         b.
 Release a slab from the victim AC.
         c.
 If not all slabs are allocated in the pool, return (rebalance complete).